ALONELY19XX/Automated-Repository-Creation-Nodejs/README.md

 5. Store your generated GHAT in a environment variable `GITHUB_PERSONAL_ACCESS_TOKEN` (use same name!).
 If you're using zsh simply use
 `echo 'export GITHUB_PERSONAL_ACCESS_TOKEN=YOUR-TOKEN' >> ~/.zshenv` where you replace `YOUR-TOKEN` with your generated GHAT
+6. If you want to execute the script globally add it to your path.
+If you're using zsh simply add `export PATH="<path/to/root/of/repo>:$PATH"` to your `~/zshrc`
-6. run `node github-create.js -n=REPO_NAME ...` (You can run it without the node command if shebang '#! /usr/bin/env node' can resolve on your maschine)
+7. run `node github-create.js -n=REPO_NAME ...` (You can run it without the node command if shebang '#! /usr/bin/env node' can resolve on your maschine)

 ## Usage